 The separation between the adjacent energy level with quantum number $n$ and $n+1$ is

-The probability density for a particle in a box is given by the square of the wavefunction
+The probability density for a particle in a box is given by the square of the wavefunction as follows

-and the probability to find the particle in a region of the box can be calculated using the integral
+and the probability to find the particle in a region of the box can be calculated using the following integral

 .